cardano-foundation/CIPs/CIP-1694/README.md

 * `No Confidence`

-  If an Ada holder delegates to `No Confidence`, then their stake is counted as a **no** vote on every governance action apart from a "Motion of no confidence".
+  If an Ada holder delegates to `No Confidence`, then their stake is counted as a `Yes` vote on every `No Confidence` action and a `No` vote on every other action.
-  This also signals that they have no confidence in the existing constitutional committee.

-  The effect of delegating to `No Confidence` on chain is that this stake *will* be considered to be a part of the active voting stake.
-It will count as a `Yes` vote on every `No Confidence` action and a `No` vote on every other action.
+  The delegated stake *will* be considered part of the active voting stake.
   It also serves as a directly auditable measure of the confidence of Ada holders in the constitutional committee.